 - 1. Acquire sample from Bongo 64 μm net. - 2.
 Split sample in two: the first (i) for immediate fixation on ethanol, and the second (ii) for starvation. - 3.
-Sample (i) is sieved in a 64 μ m filter.
+Sample (i) is sieved in a 64 μm filter.
 Use a tweezer to remove all large organisms, particularly gelatinous ones. - 4.
-Rinse off organisms from sieve into a non-transparent 250 mL plastic bottle with icecold ethanol (96%).
+Rinse off retained organisms from sieve into a non-transparent 250 mL plastic bottle with ice-cold ethanol (96%).
 Remove additional large gelatinous organisms.
-Use a plastic squirtbottle with ice-cold ethanol to get all of the sample into the bottle. - 5.
-Fill up the bottle with additional ice-cold ethanol and store it at -20°C in a box labelled "zooplankton/sediment meiofauna for diet, Snorre Flo, UNIS". - For sample (ii) discard all large and/or gelatinous organisms using a tweezer.
+Use a plastic squirt-bottle with ice-cold ethanol to get all of the sample into the bottle. - 5.
+Fill up the bottle with additional ice-cold ethanol and store it at -20°C in a box labelled "zooplankton/sediment meiofauna for diet, Snorre Flo, UNIS". - 6.
+For sample (ii) roughly sort/discard all large and/or gelatinous organisms using a tweezer.
 It is important that this is done carefully, so that small copepods intended to starve does not become food themselves. - 7.
-Gently transfer the sample (ii) solution to an acid-washed 2L glass bottle w. approx. 200 mL sterile-filtered seawater (FSW, 0.22 μ m).
-Dilute the solution with additional FSW until bottle is topped and place the bottle in an incubator holding the temperature of in situ conditions. - 8.
-Let sit in darkness for 48h. - 9.
+Sieve the solution through a 1000 μm sieve and keep solution. - 8.
+Sieve the solution through a 180 μm sieve and keep the retained organisms. - 9.
+Gently transfer the sample (ii) solution to a wide-neck acid-washed glass bottle (2L) w. approx. 200 mL sterile-filtered seawater (FSW, 0.22 μ m).
+Dilute the solution with additional FSW until bottle is topped off and place the bottle in an incubator holding the temperature of in situ conditions.

+- 10. Let sit in darkness for 48h. - 11.
 Repeat step 4 and 5 to fix starved sample (ii) in ethanol, and store at -20°C in a box labelled "zooplankton/sediment meiofauna for diet, Snorre Flo, UNIS".